williamjablonski/automation-cucumber-httparty/README.md

 ```

-So.. you might see something like...
+So.. you might see something like... click to watch the video on Youtube

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/vTe87TKVl7M/0.jpg)](https://www.youtube.com/watch?v=vTe87TKVl7M)